The unbearable ugliness of building: The tragic story of the Slovak Radio in Bratislava

 Buildings, in addition to their normal functions, are a living testimony of a past era and build an atmosphere that, in turn, affects and absorbs us.
 Sometimes that atmosphere forces us to think about the past, remember, or ask questions.

 But in Bratislava, these buildings are often very insensitively removed from the city map.
 The Park of Culture and Leisure building (the PKO) was demolished.
-Within a few years, the culture palace Istropolis along with the Hotel Kyjev in central Bratislava will be transformed into a multi-functional building and hyper-modern shopping centre.
+Within a few years, the shopping house Prior will be transformed into a hyper-modern shopping centre and Hotel Kyjev will most probably be demolished.
 Among other things, the question remains what kind of atmosphere Bratislava wants to convey, for both locals and tourists, and how far it plans on going in erasing its architectural memory.

 By Lenka Hanulová